Handling Decisions and Disagreements Inside a Self-Organizing Tribeby Ron Quartel 9th Oct 2017

 Broader Management Issues

 While autonomy and self-organization are a path to high performance, collaboration isn’t for everyone.
 You will need to create hiring, onboarding and offboarding strategies to help weed out non-collaborators as early as possible.
-Also, consider what the process is for those that deviate from the working agreements.

 Further Reading and Resources